bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+semantic HTML is any tag in HTML that is discriptive to the developer, or any else that looks at the code.
+It's code that has meaning.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display: block; will lay out content in a column and is not easy to make rows

+display: inline; lays out content in a row.

 3. What are the 4 areas of the box model?

+content, padding, border, and margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+the cross axis

 5. Explain why git is valuable to a team of developers.

+the reason why git is valuable is because everyone can work on a project at the same time and it wont change anything about the master.
+It's also easy to look at progress.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.